 Disseminate successful examples of national policies which include effective ocean data sharing, regulations and permissions for all ocean-related activities conducted within their territorial waters and Exclusive Economic Zones,

-Report progress on the adoption by Member States of the recommendation to the 29th session of the IODE Committee.
+Report progress on the adoption by Member States of the recommendation to the 29th session of the IODE Committee and the 59th session of the Executive Council.
+[Germany]

 Modalities: The IWG will normally conduct its business through entirely electronic means.
 Should any face-to-face meetings be deemed necessary, participation will be optional with alternative arrangements for electronic participation and in-person participation will be entirely self-funded.